 This is the last book in The Foundation Series, chronologically.
 There are two more books by date of publication which are prequels to the series.

 This book made me sad.
 It felt gratuitous and contrived.
-I don’t think his heart was in it.
+I don’t think his heart was in it, though after reading this entire enormous series, the last paragraph of this book was SO worth it.
+What an ending.
+I will never stop thinking about it for that reason.

 This book picks up at the exact second the previous book leaves off.
 The explorers head out to find earth.
 They encounter very gratuitous and graphic descriptions of sex, and a rather underwhelming adventure compared to the previous books.